balderdashy/waterline/README.md

   - `attributes` A hash of attributes to be defined for a model
   - `autoCreatedAt` and `autoUpdatedAt` Set false to prevent creating `createdAt` and `updatedAt` properties in your model
   - `autoPK` Set false to prevent creating `id`.
 By default `id` will be created as index with auto increment
   - `encoding` Set default encoding for this model.
-Expects an object with `charset` and/or `collation` keys.
+Expects an object with `charset` and/or `collation` properties.
   - [lifecyle callbacks](#lifecycle-callbacks)
   - any other class method you define!